AnthonyKNorman/ESP8266-Home-Assistant-Smart-Socket/README.md

 ##The Files
 timer.py - a class to implement a flashing led.
 You simple pass the timer an LED and it flashes until you run deinit

-wificonf.py - I wanted this to be as easy as possible to chnage and move, so, at first boot you connect to the SSID presented by the ESP8266 and
+wificonf.py - I wanted this to be as easy as possible to change and move, so, at first boot you connect to the SSID presented by the ESP8266 and point a browser to the ESP8266 default IP address http://192.168.4.1.
+The default ESSID in the core is "ESPSocket1".
+You will need to chnage that if you are going to use more than one socket.
+You will be presented with the page below.

 <img src="/resources/webpage.png" width="400">

+Carefully enter your wifi SSID and password then click submit.
+Up to this point the blue LED will be flashing.
+Once you connect